Our Team

 Marilyn Siegel, LCSW-R — Co-Founder

 Her clinical work has included developing and leading residential programming for adolescents at risk, as well as maintaining a private practice focused on supporting teens and their families during complex and high-stress periods.
-She frequently collaborates with schools, educational consultants, psychiatrists, treatment programs, and other providers, and is experienced in supporting families through transitions, higher levels of care, and reunification following therapeutic placements.
+Marilyn frequently collaborates with schools, educational consultants, psychiatrists, treatment programs, and other providers and is experienced in supporting families through transitions, higher levels of care, and reunification following therapeutic placements.
+She has also worked extensively with parents navigating the emotional, educational, and systemic challenges that often arise during adolescence and periods of family crisis.

-Marilyn’s work is grounded in a collaborative, team-based approach that centers the voice of the client and the family.
-She believes that meaningful change is possible through thoughtful relationships, coordinated care, and respect for each family’s unique needs and strengths.
+Marilyn approaches treatment through a collaborative, team-based lens that centers the voice of both the client and the family.
+She believes meaningful change happens through thoughtful relationships, coordinated care, and respect for each family’s unique needs and strengths.